rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterEventHandler.md

 RegisterEventHandler is invoked when the task specified in the intent has the value "registerEvent".
 This handler is used to register for the event in FCA.

-It performs the following actions :
+It performs the following actions:
-1. Parse the input message received to get the event.
+1. Parses the input message received to get the event.
-2. Register the event passed in params.
+2. Registers the event passed in params.
-3. Save the response/error and perform schema validations.
-More about schema validations here : [validation documentation](../Validations.md).
+3. Saves the response or error and performs schema validations.
+More about schema validations [here.](../Validations.md).
-4. Format the result and send the response back to the IntentReader.
+4. Formats the result and sends the response back to the IntentReader.

 ## Usage
-* Request
+* Request Format

 ```json
     {